-One of the highlights from my trip to Thailand in 2015 was the train travel around the country.
+One of the highlights of a trip to Thailand is the train travel.

-Looking to travel from Bangkok to Chiang Mai by Sleeper Train?
-The information about the trains and experience in this post also apply, the super rapid express leaves Bangkok Hualamphong Station at 08.30am daily.
+Looking to travel from Bangkok to Chiang Mai by Night Train?
+The information about the trains and experience in this post about the Chiang Mai Bangkok train also apply; heading towards to Chiang Mai the super rapid express leaves Bangkok Hualamphong Station at 08.30am daily.
 For more info see the Thai Railways website.

 Journey Logistics: Chiang Mai to Bangkok by Train.